8 Pitchbook Pain Points for Marketers

 Slide deck materials are similar to disclosure language; people love to add more content, but seldom take any away.
 The tendency is to take the attitude, “it’s not hurting anything to keep it in here, and if we remove it someone will turn up asking for it.
 So, let’s just leave it in”.

-A refresh of your entire pitchbook strategy means consulting with people from Compliance and Sales on the validity and efficacy of the materials, which pulls them away from other things they could be doing.
+A refresh of your entire pitchbook strategy means consulting with people from Compliance and Sales on the validity and efficacy of the materials.
+In turn, they are pulled away from other things they could be doing.
 This is counterproductive.

 5) Is this even the right version of this slide?